Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Supplementary Information on Numerical Experiments and Control Experiments

 The findings show that \varMFA{} achieved the lowest NLL$_\mathrm{test}$ value in comparison to the other algorithms, with NLL values that are essentially equal to those of \fullMFA{}.
-In terms of computational efficiency, \varMFA{} was clearly the fastest algorithm, completing in approximately 9 minutes.
+Among the MFA-based approaches, \varMFA{} was clearly the fastest algorithm, completing in approximately 9 minutes.
 Following closely behind is \kmeansfa{}, with a runtime of approximately 12 minutes.
 The \fullMFA{} algorithm exhibited considerably worse runtime performance, necessitating over 1 hour to complete.
 Remarkably, the \torchmfa{} algorithm was the most time-consuming, requiring approximately one and a half days to complete, making it the slowest among the algorithms.

 A possible reason for the long runtimes of \torchmfa{} could be related to the optimization procedure.
 Unlike the other algorithms, which update model parameters once per iteration (M-step evaluated over the entire dataset), \torchmfa{} updates parameters after each data batch.
 Consequently, this results in approximately $\frac{N}{\text{batch size}} = \frac{182637}{256} \approx 713 \times$ as many (yet less computationally expensive) parameter updates.
 In this context, we attempted to increase the batch size (to 512) in order to potentially reduce the runtime.
 However, this was not possible due to memory constraints of the used GPU.
 Another factor to consider is that the design objectives of the \fullMFA{} and \varMFA{} algorithms were mainly focused on optimizing speed, whereas speed might not have been the main objective for the \torchmfa{} algorithm.